 Bardenet et al. [2014] propose an adaptive subsampling method that is mechanically similar to using a t-test but instead uses concentration inequalities.
-In addition to a bound on the error (of the approximate acceptance probability) that is local to each iteration, concentration bounds yield a bound on the total variation distance between the approximate and true stationary distributions.
+In addition to a bound on the error (of the approximate acceptance probability) that is local to each iteration, concentration bounds yield a bound on the total variation distance between the ap-